Sebel and Sebal In Indonesian

 Indonesian Bajaj

-Bajaj is known as a vehicle in Indonesia that's doing a lot of maneuvering between cars, just like the motorbike.
+Bajaj is known as a vehicle in Indonesia that does a lot of maneuvering between cars, just like the motorbike.
 That's why we're referring to Bajaj when saying this phrase.

 Ngeles Warta Ekonomi

-Next, we will hear how to pronounce [ngeles].
+Next, let's hear how to pronounce the word [ngeles].

 How to Pronounce Ngeles